Simeulue: History

+1907 Tsunami

+On the 4th of January 1907 the 1907 Sumatra earthquake with a 7.5-8 magnitude earthquake shook the seabed off the West coast of Simeulue and caused a tsunami with waves reported to be 10-15 meters high.
+This tsunami led to the death of more than 50% (some report as high as 70%) of the Simeulue population.

 2004 Indian Ocean earthquake

 Simeulue was close to the epicenter of the 9.3 magnitude 26 December 2004 earthquake.

 On 28 March 2005, an 8.7 magnitude earthquake struck with its epicenter just off the south end of the island.
-During the earthquake, Simeulue rose at least 2 metres (6 ft) on the western coast; this left the flat top of its coral reefs above high tide.
+During the earthquake, Simeulue rose at least 2 metre (6 ft) on the western coast; this left the flat top of its coral reefs above high tide.
 On the east coast, the land was submerged, with seawater flooding fields and settlements.

-Although Simeulue Island was only 60 kilometers from the epicenter of the 2004 earthquake, whereas Banda Aceh – the city that was hit hardest by the tsunami – was about 250 kilometers away, only six residents on Simeulue died, while the remaining 70,000 survived.
-This was apparently thanks to local wisdom called 'smong', which dictates that after an earthquake, if the tide suddenly recedes, people should evacuate to higher ground as soon as possible, based on the experience of a major tsunami in 1907.
+Although Simeulue Island was only 60 kilometers from the epicenter of the 2004 earthquake, whereas Banda Aceh – the city that was hit hardest by the tsunami – was about 250 kilometers away, only seven residents on Simeulue died, while the remaining 70,000 survived.
+This has been argued to have been due to local wisdom of the 'smong' (meaning Tsunami) that educates the listener in the warning signs of a tsunami and advises them to seek higher ground.